Retrieving TVector3 From a Tree#

 Note the usage of a pointer on the third line:

-.
+TVector3 * inVec_ptr=nullptr.
 Additionally, it seems like this pointer has to be

-initialized to a nullptr
+initialized to a nullptr.

-And in the fourth line when we SetBranchAddress
+And in the fourth line when we SetBranchAddress, we give the address of the pointer.

 Again, this is just how C++/ROOT does things when it comes to non-primitive types, as